MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-update.md

 3. The Azure App Service installer creates an offline upgrade package and displays the path to it.
 You can click **Open folder** to open the folder in your file explorer.

-4. Copy the installer (AppService.exe) and the offline installation package to a machine which has connectivity to your Azure Stack Hub.
+4. Copy the installer (AppService.exe) and the offline installation package to a machine that has connectivity to your Azure Stack Hub.

 ## Complete the upgrade of App Service on Azure Stack Hub